crypto-willie/PATIML/README.md

    <img src="./Pictures_PATIML/Step1_PATIML.jpg">

-10) Goto Strategies, use Conner Template and change this for 1st part of training.
+10) Goto Strategies, use Conner Template and unCheck "Use PolanityATI Trades" & "Optimize Settings" for 1st part of training.
 In picture I name mine PrePack to share w/ friend in differet TimeZone.
 Do not get this confuse w/ Conner.

     <img src="./Pictures_PATIML/Step2_PATIML.jpg">